 - Aircraft Maintenance Licensing (AML)

-We aim to design a single solution for all personnel licensing customers but will roll it out to each licensing service area individually over a four year period.
+The Manage Personnel Licences service aims to be a single solution for all personnel licensing customers, but we will roll it out to each licensing service area individually as part of this multi-year project.

 Key Information

-Timeline for the ‘Manage Personnel Licences’ service rollout
+Timeline for the first ‘Manage Personnel Licences’ service rollout

 Future rollout to other licence types

-Following initial implementation for Air Traffic Services (ATS), the service is expected to expand in future years to support commercial pilots, general aviation pilots, and engineers.
+Following initial implementation for Air Traffic Services (ATS), the service is expected to expand over the next few years to support commercial pilots, general aviation pilots, and engineers.

 Advance notice of upcoming changes